aalp75/Snake-RL/README.md

 **1. Execution**

-Implementation of Reinforcement learning algorithm with Q-learning and Deep Q-learning for the snake game.
+To execute the snake
+-- python agent.py --

+You can change few parameters, either you train the model by modifying the variable * *MODE="train"* * or either you play with already trained model * *MODE="play" * *.

+2 models are available: Q-learning and Deep Q-learning, you can between the both by changing the variable * *MODEL* *.

 **2. Presentation**

-List of coding files
+We use a vector of size 11 to representating the state, each value can take 0 or 1.

+[danger straight, danger right, danger left, direction left, direction right, direction up, direction down]

+**3.Files **

-- agent.py: The main files, representa
+- agent.py: The main files, representing the agent

-- ArmaGarch.ipynb: Implementation of a class ARMA(pm,qm)-Garch(pv,qv) in the aim to estimate a model based on a data.
-(- ArmaGarch.py: To allowed "import" for other Notebook)
+- Qlearn.py: the Q-learn model

 - Financial data.ipynb: Application of the theorical result on real financial datas.
 First on S&P daily returns then Euro Stoxx 50.